-Wash and chop brussel sprouts.
-Add brussel sprouts to a baking sheet and drizzle with olive oil, sriracha, honey and seasonings.
-Then bake for 20-30 minutes ats 350 degrees or until slightly charred.
+Wash and chop Brussels sprouts.
+Add Brussels sprouts to a baking sheet and drizzle with olive oil, sriracha, honey and seasonings.
+Then bake for 20-30 minutes at 350 degrees or until slightly charred.
 Add more seasoning if desired and sprinkle with pumpkin seeds and cranberries.
 Enjoy!

 Sriracha mayo recipe:

 - 2 TBSP lemon juice

 Mix all ingredients together and drizzle over anything!

 It is amazing what one serving of cruciferous vegetables can do for your overall health.
 I definitely recommend giving this recipe a try, it was seriously so good and if you enjoy spicy things you’ll love this!